 I find it ironic that charges of socialism have been leveled against the Obama administration when these provisions in the health care law seem far more reminiscent of the principles of communism (in which market prices are set by a central body rather than the market).
 (Please note I’m not using this label to be pejorative—the only objection I have to communism is that it doesn’t work.)
 What will set the price insurance companies can charge isn’t the market but the judgment of specific individuals whose primary concern is the affordability of insurance to consumers.
 This last is, of course, critically important, but if the system that ensures premiums are affordable also creates a business model that’s unsustainable, the health care insurance industry will eventually collapse.
 Those who support the government single-payer model will perhaps be delighted to imagine this happening, but moving to a government single-payer model by itself won’t do anything to control rising health care costs.
 One way or another, we’ll still have to pay for it: if premiums aren’t higher under a government single-payer model, taxes certainly will be.

 Truly, I don’t have a well-formed opinion about the wisdom of maintaining a private insurance/government payer model vs. a single government payer model.
 But if we want to give the private insurance model a fair chance to work (and I recognize that’s a big “if” for many), we need to create incentives where each participant in the system (health care providers, patients, and insurance companies) are internally motivated to act in a way that sustains it.
 Currently, none of the three has those incentives.
 Physicians are motivated to order more tests and perform more procedures because the advance of technology enables them to (and, in fact, in many cases brings real benefit we all want), because many of them make more money if they do, and because they fear malpractice suits if they don’t—all of which drives up the cost of health care by increasing utilization.
 Patients are motivated to want more tests and treatments because they perceive more intervention leads to better outcomes (even though studies suggest it often doesn’t), which makes them complicit in increasing health care resource utilization.
-Insurance companies are motivated to charge high premiums because of the high cost of health care and to avoid paying out promised benefits because such payments subtract directly from their bottom line.
-I’ve already written about the first two points in my previous post, A Prescription For The Health Care Crisis; regarding the last—I’d be curious to see what would happen if insurance companies were forced to compete across state lines so that enrollees could choose the best rates and benefits in the entire country (or just those plans that fit their perceived needs best) and then flock to those plans, forcing the other plans to reduce rates and improve service (i.e., willingness to pay claims) in order to remain competitive.
-I should note, however, that I doubt interstate competition would lower premiums enough to enable people currently unable to afford health insurance to swing it.
-That problem would have to be solved separately.
+Insurance companies are motivated to reimburse healthcare providers at higher rates because it justifies higher premiums, which increase the total amount of money they’re able to keep in profits.
+I’ve already written about the first two points in my previous post, A Prescription For The Health Care Crisis.

 The law includes many provisions that protect the insured.
 Insurance companies may no longer: